suleiman994/Integrated-Automation-Robotics-Embedded-AI-Systems-Lecture/README.md

 ## Repository Purpose

-This repository contains **one integrated lecture in English** that connects the major technical areas required to design modern intelligent automation systems:
+This repository contains **one integrated lecture** that connects the major technical areas required to design modern intelligent automation systems:

 - Control problems and dynamic systems.
 - Embedded systems and heterogeneous computing.